spotahome/gontroller/Readme.md

 The controller will call the `ListerWatcher.List` method every T interval (e.g. 30s) to enqueue the IDs to process and the `ListerWatcher.Watch` will enqueue real time events to be processed (so there is no need to wait for next List iteration).

 The controller will be dequeueing from the queue the IDs to process them but before passing to the workers it will get the object to process from the `Storage`, after getting the object it will call one of the workers to handle it using the `Handler`.

-## Examples

-Check the [examples] folder to get an Idea of how you could create an operator/controller

 ## Internal architecture